Motivic configurations on the line: Introduction

 \begin{defn} Let $f:\mb{P}^1_k\to\mb{P}^1_k$ be a pointed rational map.
 If $x$ is a closed point such that $f(x)=0$, then the \emph{unstable local degree} of $f$ at $x$ is the image $\deg^u_x(f)\in\GW^u(k)$ of the map

 \end{defn}

-Here the last equivalence is the one given by the crushing map $\P^1 \to \frac{\mb{P}^1_k}{\mb{P}^1_k-\{0\}}$.
+Here, $c_x$ denotes the collapse map, which is a weak equivalence when $x$ is $k$-rational.
+The last equivalence is given by inverse of the weak equivalence $c_0$.
+The map $\overline{f}_x$ is induced by $f$.
 Theorem~\ref{thm:D-sum-local} can be thought of as a Poincar\'e--Hopf theorem relating the global unstable degree to its local counterparts.
 We also give an explicit formula for the unstable local degree at rational points in terms of a ``higher residue.''

 \begin{thm} Let $f/g$ be a pointed rational function.
 Let $r\in\mb{A}^1_k(k)$ be a root of $f$ of multiplicity $m$.
 Then there exists $a\in k^\times$ such that

 and we have